-Socio-cultural Background in the Hanji Sphere
+2. Socio-cultural Background in the Hanji Sphere

 The Chinese attitude toward their neighbors and foreigners can exactly be expressed by an old Chinese philosophy, the Five Clothes System (五服制).
 The Chinese emperor set up a world outlook: the capital is great, civilized, and the central point of the world.
 Further, the emperor used the capital as the center of a circle, to draw five circles per 500 kilometers of radius.
-The farther from the central capital, the more barbaric.
-Chinese people call the barbarians from the east as 'Dong-yi'(東夷), barbarians from the south as 'Nan-man' (南蠻), barbarians from west as 'Xi-rong'(西戎), and barbarians from the north as 'Bei-di'(北汝).
+The farther barbarians are from the central capital, the more barbaric they are.
+Chinese people call the barbarians from the east as 'Dong-yi'(東夷), barbarians from the south as 'Nan-man' (南蠻), barbarians from west as 'Xi-rong'(西戎), and barbarians from the north as 'Bei-di'(北狄).
 All the words are different animal names.
-In addition, the Chinese emperor usually demanded his neighbors to pay tributes every year and forced them to recognize the emperor's suzerainty and become a vassal country (瀋屬國) under China.
-In this way, Vietnam, Korea and Taiwan had been directly dominated by China for long periods.
-Later on they were no longer under direct domination, they became China's vassal countries until modern times.
-Although Japan wasn't under China's direct domination, due to China's powerful regimes during the times of Han and Tang dynasties, China was the model of learning for Japan.
+In such thought of Five Clothes System, the Chinese empire always tried to conquer the "barbarians" and brought them under the domination of China in order to "civilize" them.
+In this pattern, Vietnam, Korea and Taiwan had been directly occupied by China for long periods.
+Although later on they were no longer under direct domination, they became China's vassal states until modern times.
+Although Japan was not under China's direct domination, due to China's powerful regimes during the times of Han and Tang dynasties, China was the model of learning for Japan.